entelect-incubator/.NET/Phase 1/README.md

 ```
 namespace Pezza.DataAccess.Contracts
 {
+    using System.Threading;
+    using System.Threading.Tasks;
     using Microsoft.EntityFrameworkCore;
     using Pezza.Common.Entities;

     public interface IDatabaseContext
     {
         DbSet<Stock> Stocks { get; set; }

+        Task<int> SaveChangesAsync(CancellationToken cancellationToken = default);
     }
 }
 ```
-DbSet will act as a Repository to the Database
+DbSet will act as a Repository to the Database.
+You will see we have added SaveChangesAsync into the interface, this is to expose DbContext Entity Framework Core methods in your interface.

 - [ ] To be able to map the Database Table to the Entity we use Mappings from EntityFrameworkCore.
 We also prefer using Mappings for Single Responsibility instead of using Attributes inside of an Entity.
 This allows the code to stay clean.
 Create a new folder inside Pezza.DataAccess *Mapping* with a class StockMap.cs <br/> ![](2020-09-11-10-19-06.png)

 ```